shred/acme4j/src/doc/docs/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 3.6.0

+- _acme4j_ requires JRE 17 or higher now.

 ## Migration to Version 3.5.0

 - If you use STAR auto-renewal certificates, you can now use `Order.getCertificate()` instead of `Order.getAutoRenewalCertificate()` to retrieve the STAR certificate. `Order.getAutoRenewalCertificate()` is marked as deprecated, but still functional.
 The new method `Order.isAutoRenewalCertificate()` can be used to check if the order resulted in a standard or auto-renewing certificate.